mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 The good folks online have come up with a way to make stealing cookies harder.
 It's called [Channel-Bound Cookies](http://www.browserauth.net/channel-bound-cookies).
 This lets websites ask you to prove that you have a special Token Binding Key before you can use cookies on that website.
 This means that if you want to use cookies you stole from someone's machine, you also have to steal their Token Binding Key, and use it to impersonate their browser.

-This feature is [in Google Chrome](https://www.chromestatus.com/feature/5097603234529280), but [disabled by default](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/OkdLUyYmY1E), and [being removed accorded to the heated discussion in this thread](https://groups.google.com/a/chromium.org/forum/?utm_medium=email&utm_source=footer#!msg/net-dev/AjFQjBmaEQE/_3DM1hwGCQAJ)
+This feature is [in Google Chrome](https://www.chromestatus.com/feature/5097603234529280), but [disabled by default](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/OkdLUyYmY1E), and being removed if I have understood [the heated discussion in this thread](https://groups.google.com/a/chromium.org/forum/?utm_medium=email&utm_source=footer#!msg/net-dev/AjFQjBmaEQE/_3DM1hwGCQAJ)

-Even if Chrome used it, most websites don't use Channel-Binding.
+Even if Chrome used it, most websites don't use Channel-binding.
 This is because, well, it's not much harm to the website if Elon's cookies get used by someone else.
 That's more Elon's problem, in their eyes.

 ### Detection
 In theory, people can detect the theft of cookies.
 Google, for instance, knows that they gave the cookie above to Elon.
 They can also know, that you, with a different browser, OS, and IP address, might not be Elon.
 They can also detect your channel-binding errors.
 But hey, I haven't seen this technique fail because of this so far.